 Coming to rehearsals each week is the way to mastering the music, and also getting to know your fellow choir members.
 MUCS performs some very exciting and sometimes complex works, and they often require adequate preparation to ensure they can be performed well in public.

-Following the Covid lockdown, MUCS rehearsals have resumed again.
-To enable performances to take place in December, a number of extra Friday night rehearsals at the Drill Hall may be scheduled later in the year immediately prior to major performances.
+To enable performances to take place, a number of extra Friday night orchestral or dress rehearsals at the Drill Hall may be scheduled later in the year immediately prior to major performances.

 Be early or on time!
 With a lot of people in MUCS it can be daunting if you arrive late and have to find a place in an already crowded room.
 Get there in time to have a chat to your fellow singers, collect your music, find a seat in the right section and be ready to go!